Health & Safety

-Advice to Teachers and others who organise visits for children from FACE
+Advice to those who organise visits for children

 This advice is for teachers and others who organise visits by children on the precautions necessary to reduce the risk of ill health arising from contact with animals.